intersides/event-browser/README.md

 # Event Browser

-A homework assignment for testing your front-end chops.

 ## Problem Statement

-Here at Scarab Research, we collect a huge amount of behavioral data: customers view and buy products, add them to their carts and wishlists, search for various terms, browse category pages.
+Collecting a huge amount of behavioral data: customers view and buy products, add them to their carts and wishlists, search for various terms, browse category pages.
 They also look at and click on recommendations and ads served by our servers.
 Hundreds of these events happen every single second.

-Our algorithms are very good at chewing through this raw stream of data, but it would be nice for us humans to be able to make sense of it as well.

-**Your task is to build a tool that gives us X-ray vision into the event stream.**

-### The data you get
+### The data

 The template in this repository loads the event stream into the global variable `events`.
 It is an array containing event objects.
-Let's pretend that you got this data from an actual live web service.
-It should be fairly obvious to figure out what's in the data without a schema (use an inspector like Chrome DevTools).

 Some notes on non-trivial fields: